Corn Removal Procedure

 You should be aiming to drink 8 -10 glasses of water each day because a lesser amount can cause dehydration.
 Dehydration may trick the oil glands in your body into believing that they need to produce more oil which leads to an excess production of oil, thus, increasing the chance of acne.

 Also, when your skin is hydrated from inside, it looks plumper and more radiant and can hide signs of aging.
 However, when witnessed at a histopathological level [when examined under a microscope], the signs of aging are still present but because your skin is hydrated and looks younger, these signs are invisible to the naked eye.
+If you wish to discuss about any specific problem, you can consult a dermatologist and ask a free question.

 Ageing is an irreversible process of human existence.
 With ageing, your skin will start to show problems and one of them would be the loosening or sagging of skin.
 While there are many treatments available to counter this problem, one of the most effective and popular methods is laser skin tightening.